s-laugh/GCDS.NetTemplate/README.md

 #### Leverage the components

-Leverage the component partials to build your own templates and features within your page Provided Partials & matching Component class: (linked to GCDS matching component if avaliable)
+Leverage the component partials to build your own templates and features within your page.
+Provided partials & matching component classes: (linked to GCDS matching component if avaliable)

 _Note: Most GCDS compontes can be used natively within the view so are not buit as a partial_